Why Work at National Fuel

 Budget Plan – Plan ahead with a stabilized monthly bill for up to one year.
 Lower bills during winter by spreading out heating bill balances over 12 months.

 Conservation Incentive Program (CIP) – Provides rebates for installing high-efficiency appliances in your home.
+Effective January 1, 2026, direct incentives for gas -fired appliances will no longer be available for equipment installation or replacement.
+Visit FuelingTomorrowToday.com for more information.

 Sealed – In partnership with National Fuel, covers the upfront costs for upgrades that improve home energy efficiency through weatherization, climate control and more.